-Sul Ross State University admits qualified students who have earned their GED and who score at least 20 on the ACT Composite or 920 on the SAT I Total (Critical Reading + Math) and submit the following documentation.
+Sul Ross State University admits qualified students who have earned their GED and who score at least 20 on the ACT Composite or 1040 on the SAT Total score and submit the following documentation.

-- The Apply Texas application with non-refundable \$25.00 application fee. - Official copy of ACT Composite or SAT I Total (Critical Reading + Math) score. - Official copy of GED certificate with GED test scores.
+- The Apply Texas application with non-refundable \$25.00 application fee.

+- ACT and/or SAT Total score report.

+- Official copy of GED certificate.